lowRISC/sonata-software/exercises/hardware_access_control/README.md

 You do this with a language called [Rego][], but don't worry you won't have to learn it for this exercise.
 There are some pre-written rules in the [`gpio_access.rego`] module.
 Let's first look at `only_gpio_access_has_access`.
-It uses `mmio_allow_list` from `cheriot-audit`'s included compartment package to check only the `gpio_access` compartment has access to the GPIO MMIOs.
+It uses `mmio_allow_list` from the compartment package included in `cheriot-audit` to check that only the `gpio_access` compartment has access to the GPIO MMIOs.
 If we run this on the part 2 firmware image's JSON report, it will return true.
 However, when run against the part 1 firmware image's report it will return false, because the `blinky_raw` and `led_walk_raw` are not in the allow list.